Understanding Construction Liability: Lessons from the Ichapanta Case

 Under General Obligations Law § 5-322.1, an indemnification agreement is void if it tries to make a subcontractor indemnify a contractor for the contractor’s own negligence.
 Courts won’t enforce provisions that overreach like that.

 In Ichapanta, the appellate court held that this savings clause meant the indemnity provision did not violate GOL § 5-322.1.
-That allowed the court to enforce the clause and award Taconic conditional indemnification.
+This allowed the court to enforce the clause and award Taconic conditional indemnification.

 What Does “Conditional” Indemnification Mean?